Skip to content

 Legal Analysis

-The offense of coercion is one of the most common and most misunderstood offenses in the Spanish Criminal Code.
+The offence of coercion is one of the most common and most misunderstood offences in the Spanish Criminal Code.
 Many people report "threats" when what they have suffered is coercion, and vice versa.
-As specialist criminal lawyers in coercion offenses, we break down this offense.
+As specialist criminal lawyers in coercion offences, we break down this offence.

 A person commits coercion when, without being lawfully authorized, they prevent another person from doing something the law does not prohibit, or force them to do something they do not want to do.
 The essence is the imposition of one will over another by force.